-- 5.6 In circumstances where an individual wishes to make a Personal Application for DFG the Council will provide the necessary application forms along with guidance on how to complete and submit the application.
+5.6 In circumstances where an individual wishes to make a Personal Application for DFG the Council will provide the necessary application forms along with guidance on how to complete and submit the application.
 The Council however is under no obligation to provide any assistance in the preparation of the application or obtaining quotes.
-The Council will charge a fee for checking the application and for inspection of the works which it will add to the grant at approval stage. - 5.7 Details on how to make a Personal Application can be obtained from the Council by contacting the Council at the address below.
+The Council will charge a fee for checking the application and for inspection of the works which it will add to the grant at approval stage.
+Details on how to make a Personal Application are noted at the end of this Policy.

-5.8 General
+5.7 General